maneetlodha28/translate/README.md

 # Translate Gibberish
-*This is an basic application where I have used third part API to translate english to minion(gibberish) language.
+This is an basic web application where I have used third part API(funtranslations.com) to translate english to minion(gibberish) language.
 * Used fetch to send GET request to API.
 * Added Toastify library to improve the design of notification window.